 Are These Dogs Good for Families?🏡

-If you have young kids, older kids, grand-parents, roommates, or any type of other friends or family in your home, this designer dog will be more than happy.
+If you have young kids, older kids, grandparents, roommates, or any type of other friends or family in your home, this designer dog will be more than happy.
 Although we mentioned it above, this is a very social and friendly pup who will get along with everyone.

-Another great quality that makes this breed an excellent family companion is their patience.
+Another great quality that makes this breed an excellent family companion is its patience.
 They can take quite a bit of poking, whisker pulling, and tail tugs without becoming annoyed.
 This makes them a great choice if you have toddlers.
 Even better, they will also follow the kids around like a worried parent.

 Single and the Beago

 If you live alone, Beago is also a good choice.
 In this case, though, you want to make sure you have a lot of time to spend with them.
 If you work from home or can bring your furball along with you is best.
-Though they will not suffer from separation issues, they can become lonely and depressed with the lack of connection to their family.
+Though they will not suffer from separation issues, they can become lonely and depressed with a lack of connection to their family.

-It is interesting to note that the Beago tends to be more protective of single pet-parents than they do in a family setting.
+It is interesting to note that the Beago tends to be more protective of single pet parents than they do in a family setting.
 They are more apt to be wary of strangers, and they like to stay close at night.
 Of course, this could be due to the development of a stronger bond when your attention is mostly on them.
 On the flip side, they are also more likely to become depressed when left alone.